 Fastest electric cars in the world

 It’s not on sale yet, but the Tesla Roadster – the second car to carry that name for Elon Musk's company – looks set to be a force to reckoned with for all supercars, electric or otherwise.
 The claimed figures speak for themselves: 0-62mph in 1.9 seconds, 0-100mph in 4.2 seconds, a standing quarter mile in 8.9 seconds and a top speed of around 250mph.
 Power is yet to be revealed, but torque is expected to sit at an incredible 10,000Nm.

 La Jamais Contente

-Not technically available to buy today, or indeed at any time in the last century, the very first fast electric car was this, La Jamais Contente ('The Never Satisfied').
-Built in Belgium and holder of the world land speed record in 1899, it was the first ever car to exceed 62mph.
+Not technically available to buy today, or indeed at any time in the last century, the very first fast electric car was this: La Jamais Contente ('The Never Satisfied').
+Built in Belgium and holder of the world land speed record in 1899, it was the first ever car to exceed 62mph (100kmh).
 And exactly how fast did La Jamais Contente go?
 Just 66mph.

 Aston Martin Rapide E

-The first all-electric Aston Martin – excluding the classic electric conversions the company is doing, starting with the DB6 Volante – is this, the Rapide E. Based on the petrol-powered Rapide saloon, the Rapide E takes that car’s combination of luxury and sporty GT character and adds an electric powertrain.
-It was developed in conjunction with Williams Advanced Engineering and comprises a 65kWh battery and electric motors producing the equivalent of 602bhp.
+The first all-electric Aston Martin – excluding the classic electric conversions the company is doing, starting with the DB6 Volante – is this, the Rapide E. Based on the petrol Rapide, the E takes that car’s luxurious, sporty GT character and adds an electric powertrain.
+It was developed in conjunction with Williams Advanced Engineering and features a 65kWh battery and electric motors making 602bhp.

 Acceleration will be impressive, with 0-60mph taking less than four seconds and the 50-70mph overtaking sprint completed in just 1.5 seconds.
 A top speed of 155mph is claimed.
-Just 155 examples of the Rapide E are to be built at the company’s new factory in St Athan, South Wales; it’s expected to arrive in 2019 with a price of around £250,000.
+Just 155 examples of the Rapide E are to be built at the company’s factory in St Athan, South Wales; it’s expected to arrive in 2019, costing around £250,000.
 Read the latest news about the new Aston Martin Rapide E.

 Exact performance figures haven't been released, but the car’s 6m45s lap of the Nurburgring in Germany gives cars like the Porsche 918 Spyder a run for their money.
-Claimed range is 265 miles, while a system means that batteries can be swapped directly for fully charged items.
+Claimed range is 265 miles, while the battery can be swapped directly for fully charged replacements.
 Just 16 examples will be built in total; six of those have been sold already at a cool £1 million each.

 Boasting perhaps the best name on this list, the Vanda Dendrobium is a radically styled electric supercar from Singapore.
 Like Aston Martin and its Rapide E, Vanda enlisted the expertise of Williams Advanced Engineering to give the Dendrobium (named after an orchid) a suitable amount of power.